SlippSikk/presto-deploy/BONUS.md

 - Multicolour (Multiple colour blends using "Add Color" button for gradients) background gradient
 - Gradient direction options
 - Colour picker tool for gradients
+- Multiple transitions options
+- Each slide can have its own unique transition